KristjanESPERANTO/MMM-EasyPix/README.md

 # MMM-EasyPix

-The easiest way to show pictures on your [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+**MMM-EasyPix** is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror).
+It's the easiest way to show pictures on your screen.

 Supported file formats: JPG, PNG, SVG and GIF (even animated GIFs).